CMSgov/ab2d-events/README.md

    ```

 Event Service Setup
-2. Select Run/Debug Configuration > Edit Configurations > add configuration (+) > Spring Boot
+1. Select Run/Debug Configuration > Edit Configurations > add configuration (+) > Spring Boot
-3. In Main Class select gov.cms.ab2d.eventlogger.SpringBootApp
+2. In Main Class select gov.cms.ab2d.eventlogger.SpringBootApp
-4. Go to 1Password and search for 'Event Service Local Env Variables'.
+3. Go to 1Password and search for 'Event Service Local Env Variables'.
 Use the configs in the note for the Environment Variables field
-5. Run the configuration
+4. Bring up AB2D and then run the configuration

 ### Add new messages to be processed
 1. Follow instructions in the [Events Client](https://github.com/CMSgov/AB2D-Libs/tree/main/ab2d-events-client) to add new messages (events)